Skip to main content

 Copy-paste blueprints for common languages and use cases.
 Each template is self-contained.
 Combine them to build your full configuration.
 For a full breakdown of every field, see the Blueprint reference.

 Secrets: Templates reference secrets via $SECRET_NAME.
-Configure these in Settings > Secrets before using a template.
+Configure these in the Secrets tab within each blueprint editor before using a template.
 Never hardcode credentials in your blueprint.

 Quick start